tugraz-isds/spcd3/README.md

 **Important:** To run the build, a live web server must be started.

 ### Build a native desktop app

+**Prerequisites:** To build a native desktop app, Rust, Cargo and Tauri 2.0 needs to be installed.

 `tauri` builds a native desktop app with Tauri 2.0 and copies the executable to `package/`:
 ```